 He's written about him.

-And instead rely on the farcical image that has been created, the puff piece image that has been created by the uh American media.
+But all that we were told to ignore and instead rely on the farcical image that has been created, the puff piece image that has been created by the American media.

 It's for Chris Dodd.

-Headline, it's from an amused associated press.
+Headline, it's from an amused Associated Press.

-UConn, the University of Connecticut, but what a name for what's happened to all of us.
+But what a name for what's happened to all of us.

-Slush fund anybody.
+Slush fund anybody?

-This is exactly where do you think this money's coming from?
+This is exactly, where do you think this money's coming from?

-How about from the porculus bill?
+How about from the Porculus bill?

 Or the unspent TARP money?